crowdfavorite/wp-social/readme.txt

 Then you will need to create a social-comments.php with your custom markup in your theme's directory.

+= How can I define custom JS and/or CSS, or disable Social's JS/CSS? =

+There are three constants that can be altered to your liking:

+1. `SOCIAL_ADMIN_CSS` - CSS file for WP-Admin.
+2. `SOCIAL_COMMENTS_CSS` - CSS file for the comments form.
+3. `SOCIAL_JS` - JS file used on the comments form and WP-Admin

+To define custom JS/CSS in your theme's functions.php add the following line (Replace "SOCIAL_ADMIN_CSS" with one of the constants listed above):

+    define('SOCIAL_ADMIN_CSS', 'path/to/stylesheet.css');

+To disable Social's JS/CSS in your theme's functions.php add the following line (Replace "SOCIAL_ADMIN_CSS" With one of the constants defined above):

+    define('SOCIAL_ADMIN_CSS', false);

 == Screenshots ==

 1. Allow your visitors to leave a comment as their Facebook or Twitter identities